Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows

 From the perspective of kinetic theory, the transport properties of a flowing system are described by the distribution function $f$ or by the full sequence of its kinetic moments.
 The conservative kinetic moments of $f$ include the density, momentum, and energy.
 Acquisition of these conservative kinetic moments is equivalent to knowing only the equilibrium distribution function $f^{(0)}$, namely perfect fluids free from dissipative effects.
 How and to what extent the system deviates from the thermodynamic equilibrium remains completely unknown at this stage.

 To know the distribution function $f$ is equivalent to knowing all the kinetic moments of $f$, which is neither possible nor necessary for the vast majority of situations.
-Which kinetic moments must be known for multi-scale modeling of complex flows is the key question that DBM endeavours to address.
+Which kinetic moments need to be known for multi-scale modeling of complex flows is the first key question that DBM endeavors to address.
+The second is how to detect, describe, present, and analyze THNE states.
 Along this line, we present a framework for constructing multi-scale discrete Boltzmann models for thermal multiphase flows ranging from continuum to transition flow regimes.
 The DBM is a straightforward and efficient kinetic moment-matching method, whose basic framework consists of three fundamental steps: (i) establishment of the formal links with the modified continuous Boltzmann-BGK equation, the extended hydrodynamic equations and the sought thermo-hydrodynamic non-equilibrium phenomena under consideration, (ii) formulation of the thermo-hydrodynamic non-equilibrium measures, and (iii) discretization of the particle velocity space for the construction of the discrete equilibrium distribution function.
 In addition, phase space manifolds spanned by the independent components of non-conservative kinetic moments of $(f-f^{(0)})$ are introduced to describe the corresponding non-equilibrium states and effects.
 The concept of metric distance from the origin in such phase space is extended to intuitively describe the non-equilibrium depth.
 The concept of metric distance between two points in such phase space is extended to intuitively describe the difference between two states.